 So, in this tutorial, we will use two Group Policy Objects to Rename local Administrator account and Change Administrator’s password respectively.
 You can also do both using single GPO.

-In this tutorial, we will be creating a GPO for renaming Administrator account.
-Settings for changing Administrator and Guest accounts lies on the same location, so, you can use both of them or only administrator one.
-However on Windows 10, Administrator and Guest accounts are disabled by default, you can enable both of them or any one of them by using Group Policy.
+So, first we will be creating a GPO for renaming Administrator account.
+Settings for changing Administrator and Guest account names lies on the same location.
+So, you can use both of them or only the administrator one.
+However on Windows 10 clients, Administrator and Guest accounts are disabled by default.
+You can enable both of them or any one using Group Policy.

-To create a Group Policy object (GPO) to change the administrator and guest account names, follow the steps shown below:
+First of all, we will have to create a new GPO for renaming local admin account.
+So, to create a Group Policy object (GPO) to change the administrator and guest account names, follow the steps shown below:

 Start the Group Policy Management snap-in.
 To do so, go to Run, type

 In the console tree, right-click on Group Policy Objects and select New to create a new Group Policy Object.
-This object will not be linked to any Organizational Unit by default.
+This GPO will not be linked to any Organizational Unit by default.
 We will link this GPO to desired OU later.

 After creating the GPO, it’s time to define it’s settings.
 To edit the Group Policy Object’s settings, right-click on it and select Edit…

 Now, you can define settings for your newly created GPO.
 Go to following path in Group Policy Editor: